JobPath

 By scenario, plain.

 MacBook + Russian-language interviews.
-JobPath or Enigma AI.
-JobPath is cheaper and pricing-transparent, Enigma gives the top-tier model at opaque cost.
+JobPath, ShadowHint, or Enigma AI.
+JobPath is cheaper and pricing-transparent, ShadowHint adds auto-apply, Enigma is the premium tier at opaque cost.

 Windows + Russian market only.
 JobPath or ShadowHint.
 Direct competition — pick by free trial.